patric30/GoogleCalendarHueSync/README.md

 # GoogleCalendarHueSync
 Synchronize Google Calendar Meetings with Hue Lights

 I am using Philips Hue Play Bar lights to a) indicate my upcoming meetings and b) light up my face for better video quality.
-Using a manual switch to turn on/off the lights works well but is not sophisticated enough.
-What if the lights would know about my meeting schedule and simply guides me through my day.
+Using a manual switch to turn on/off the lights works well but is clearly not sophisticated enough :-)
+What if the lights would know about my meeting schedule and simply guide me through my day?
+One light bar acts as the video brightener and the other one behind the screen to indicate upcoming meetings.
+(See Calendar_Hue_Sync_Light_Setup.png to experience the setup and light scenes)

 Steps:
 1. Get Philips 7820330U7_2 Hue Play Bar and a Philips Hue Bridge.